Nico-Posada/CoD-LUA-Unhashed/legacy/README.md

+# * THIS IS THE OLD VERSION OF THE DEHASHER, ONLY HERE FOR LEGACY REASONS.
+USE THE MAIN BUILD *
 # Overview
 This is a script I was able to whip together to make analyzing the game's LUA files a much better experience.